 It’s fantastic to see more companies being incorporated by women than ever before.

-But in 2021, the average percentage of investments that went to female-led companies lagged behind at only 2%.
+But the average percentage of investments that go to female-led companies is lagging behind at only 12%.
 That means if you’re not sure how to go about growing your business, or are struggling to raise funding, you’re not alone.

 In this article, we dive into the many challenges female founders are facing when it comes to getting investment, what needs to change to fix those issues, and what you can do right now to find funding for your business.